jeremyyew/ync-capstone/submissions/capstone-report-final/capstone-report-final.md

 [TOC]
 # Learning Support for Writing Proofs in Coq

-# Context  (TODO)
+# Context  (819)

 ## Introduction

-The goal of this research project is to provide learning support for students enrolled in YSC3216: Functional Programming and Proving (FPP), by building a tool that checks for syntax issues in student’s proof submissions.
+The goal of this project is to provide learning support for students enrolled in YSC3216: Functional Programming and Proving (FPP), by providing a tool that generates corrective suggestions for syntax issues, to be used by students to check their code.

-FPP is a course in Yale-NUS College taught by Professor Olivier Danvy, under the Mathematical, Computational and Statistical Sciences major.
+FPP is a course in Yale-NUS College under the Mathematical, Computational and Statistical Sciences major, most recently offered in AY19/20 Semester 1 and taught by Professor Danvy.
 FPP introduces students to the Coq proof assistant, which is a system for writing and verifying formal proofs.

-The learning goal for the first half of the course is to build muscle memory for basic proof techniques and programming habits.
+Throughout the course, students learn that precision and orderliness in their code both reflects and encourages clarity of thought.
+Therefore, one of the primary learning goals for the first half of the course is to build muscle memory for basic proof techniques and programming habits.

-To this end, I implement a program that can act as a set of ’safety rails’ to guide students towards developing the proper muscle memory.
-In particular, the program will enforce explicit tactic application within a subset of Coq, amongst other syntax rules.
-The Lecturer will be able to provide a grammar specification as an input to the tool.
-The program will be written as an extension of the Emacs text editor, and can therefore be used by students interactively.
+To this end, I implement a program called the `proof-reader` that acts a set of ’safety rails’ to guide students towards good proving and programming habits via automated intervention on syntax issues.
+In particular, this tool will help enforce prescribed techniques: using only tactics introduced in the course, and applying tactics explicitly.
+Since these issues are often highlighted in written feedback from the instructor, the tool also supports students' learning by greatly reducing the feedback cycle and allowing the instructor to focus on substantive rather than superficial feedback.

+The program relies on a grammar specification of a subset of Coq as an input to the tool, which the instructor may modify as the course evolves.
+The program's interface is simple Emacs command, and is intended to be used interactively by students, both during proof editing and before submission.

 ## Functional programming (FP)

-Functional programming is a programming paradigm that models pro- grams as mathematical functions.
-That is, a program defines a mapping of every possible input to exactly one output value.
-Functional program- ming is partly characterized by its ’declarative’ style, in which the pro- grammer directly expresses the desired output, derived from the input.

-Students taking FPP are expected to have completed Intro to Com- puter Science taught in Yale-NUS, which trains them in functional pro- gramming with the language OCaml.
+Functional programming is a programming paradigm that models programs as mathematical functions.
+Students taking FPP are expected to have completed Intro to Computer Science taught in Yale-NUS, which trains them in functional programming with the language OCaml.
 Coq has a language of programs that is very similar to OCaml, and is in fact written in OCaml.

 ## Proving

 In mathematics, a proposition is a statement that either holds or does not hold; a proposition is also sometimes called a theorem or lemma.

-Proofs can be defined as a logical argument about whether a proposi- tion holds.
-Proofs use logical rules to demonstrate that what we are sure of (an axiom) implies the truth of something we were not sure of.
+Proofs may be defined as a logical argument about whether a proposition holds.
+Proofs use logical rules to demonstrate that what we know or assume to be true – an axiom – implies the truth of something that we do not know - a proposition.

-In mathematical proofs, propositions often contain equations, which are statements asserting the equality of two expressions containing vari- ables (unknown values).
-In equational reasoning, we apply axioms to equations in order to incrementally transform them into something that is clearly true.
+Propositions often contain equations, which are statements asserting the equality of two expressions containing variables.
+When writing proofs (including proofs in Coq), we exercise equational reasoning: we apply axioms to equations in order to incrementally transform them into something that is clearly true.

 ## The Coq proof assistant

 Many proofs in mathematics or computer science are natural language proofs - that is, they are written in a natural language, like English.
-Even though they may use jargon and formal symbols, they may be consid- ered informal.
-Since natural languages are often ambiguous, natural lan- guage proofs are susceptible to misinterpretation or misconception.
-Fur- thermore, informal proofs rely on humans to check for logical errors, but humans are fallible.
+Since natural languages are often ambiguous, natural language proofs are susceptible to misinterpretation or misconception.

-On the other hand, just as there programming languages that express a set of instructions to be executed by a computer, there are also domain- specific languages for writing formal proofs that can be automatically, or mechanically, verified by a computer.

-Therefore Coq allows us to write formal, verifiable proofs in a struc- tured logical language called Gallina, and will also automatically verify that our proofs are correct.
+On the other hand, just as there programming languages that express a set of instructions to be executed by a computer, there are also domain-specific languages for writing formal proofs that can be automatically, or mechanically, verified by a computer.
+Coq allows us to write formal, verifiable proofs in a structured logical language called Gallina, and will also automatically verify that our proofs are correct.

-Proving is done as such: 1.
-First, we state a theorem (or lemma, propo- sition, etc) in the logical language of Coq.
-2. Then, we solve ’subgoals’ generated by Coq (sub-statements we need to prove in order to prove the theorem) by stating a sequence of ’tactics’ (the method we use at each step).
-As we apply each tactic to the current subgoal (by executing each line of code), Coq will progressively transform the subgoal.
-3. Once all our subgoals have been transformed into something that is clearly true, our proof is complete.
-Every proof step has been demonstrated to progress logically from each other; this process can be reproduced by any other user executing the same proof.
-Thus the the proof is verifiably cor- rect.

 ## YSC3236: Functional Programming & Proving (FPP)

-FPP is a course in Yale-NUS College taught by Professor Olivier Danvy, under the Mathematical, Computational and Statistical Sciences major.
-The class is taken not only by Yale-NUS students, but also PhD and post- doctoral students from the National University of Singapore (NUS) School of Computing (SoC).
+FPP is taken not only by Yale-NUS students, but also PhD and post-doctoral students from the National University of Singapore (NUS) School of Computing (SoC).

-FPP introduces students to the Coq proof assistant.
 Through the course, students gain an appreciation for the interconnectedness of computer programs and logical proofs - which have previously been presented to them as distinct domains of knowledge.
-For example, they are led to real- ize that an explicitly written Coq proof exactly corresponds to an equiv- alent mathematical proof they have written in detail, by hand.
+For example, they are led to realize that a Coq proof exactly corresponds to an equivalent mathematical proof they have written in detail, by hand.

-Students engage in weekly assignments consisting of rigorous, pro- gressive exercises involving:
+Students engage in weekly assignments consisting of rigorous, progressive exercises involving:

-• writing mathematical proofs
+- writing mathematical proofs
- • writing programs, and proofs about the properties of programs • eventually, stating their own theorems and proving them
+- writing programs, and proofs about the properties of programs
+- eventually, stating their own theorems and proving them.

+By the end of the course, students will have independently written more proofs than they have ever written in their lives, all of which would have been formally verified.

 ## The GNU Emacs text editor

-Emacs is a family of real-time text editors which are characterized by their customizability and extensibility.
+Emacs is a family of real-time text editors characterized by their customizability and extensibility.
 GNU Emacs was written in 1984 by GNU Project founder Richard Stallman.

-The user interacts with files displayed in ’buffers’ - a view of a text file - via **commands** invoked by ’macros’ - keystroke sequences.
-Feedback and status messages are displayed in a smaller buffer at the bottom of the screen - the ’minibuffer’.
-The user can create and dismiss buffers, and multiple buffers can exist without all being on display.

-- Emacs is customizable because users can change the behaviour of some commands via parameters, without having to redefine or mod- ify the underlying code of the command itself.
-Users can also easily redefine key mappings.

-- Emacs is extensible because users can write new commands as pro- grams and bind them to new macros.

-- GNU Emacs provides a language based on Lisp, Emacs Lisp, that is used to write extensions/programs run within Emacs.

-  GNU Emacs is used in Intro CS, Intro to Algos and Data Structures, and FPP, so students are expected to have familiarity with its interface and indeed will be required to use it, since the class uses the Proof Gen- eral interface.
+At Yale-NUS College, GNU Emacs is used in Intro CS, Intro to Algos and Data Structures, and FPP.
+GNU Emacs provides a language called Emacs Lisp that is used to write programs run within Emacs.
+The `proof-reader` tool uses Emacs Lisp to provide a user interface.

 ## Proof General

-Proof General is a powerful, configurable and generic Emacs interface for proof assistants, developed at the University of Edinburgh since 1992.
+Proof General is an Emacs interface for proof assistants, developed at the University of Edinburgh since 1992.
 It provides a common interface across various proof assistants, including Coq, and allows users to interactively edit proof scripts.

-The interface presents users with three buffers (windows): one buffer in which the Coq script is to edited, one buffer to display subgoals, and one buffer to display other responses like search results or error mes- sages.
+The `proof-reader` tool interacts with Proof General functions in order to provide its functionality.

-# Motivation
+# Motivation  (726)

 ## Building muscle memory

-The learning philosophy of FPP is that programming and proving is sim- ilar to training in any skilled discipline such as martial arts, cooking, or dance: beginner training should build muscle memory for basic skills and habits.
+The learning philosophy of FPP is that programming and proving is similar to training in any skilled discipline such as martial arts, cooking, or dance: beginner training should build muscle memory for basic skills and habits.
 For example, if you are training to be a chef, but you don’t develop proper knife skills early on, this will hurt you for the rest of your career.

 Therefore, in the first half of the course, students complete rigorous, progressive exercises in order to practice specific proof techniques and programming habits.
 In the second half of the course, students can then rely on this muscle memory to write proofs with greater creativity and efficiency.
-By the end of the course, students will have independently written more proofs than they have ever written in their lives, and all of these proofs would have been verified by Coq.

-## Common beginner mistakes
+## Syntax issues

-With programming languages, there are usually many ways to write the same program.
-In the same way, there are many equivalent represen- tations of a Coq proof, because Coq is flexible and allows you to take shortcuts.
-However, for new learners, this flexibility can be counterpro- ductive.
+Just as there are many ways to write the same program, there are many equivalent versions of a Coq proof, especially because Coq is flexible and allows you to take shortcuts.
+However, for new learners, this power can be counterproductive.
 In the context of FPP, several issues arise.

 ### 1. Abuse of tactics

 First, students may abuse tactics that have not been introduced in the course.
 When students get stuck on a proof, they might Google for related solutions or search the Coq documentation for anything that will ’solve’ the proof.
-They might end up using a magical tactic, for example ‘trivial‘, as in the example proof below.
+They might end up using a 'magical' tactic, for example the tactic ‘trivial‘, as in the example proof below.

 ```
 Lemma SSSn_is_3_plus_n :